 Over a 10-year period of collecting email addresses, Cabela’s pool of bad emails had grown considerably.
 Cabela’s direct marketing team wondered if any portion of the suspected bad addresses was in fact valid – but the retailer had not come across a suitable way to identify the true bad emails.

 Cabela’s entered into discussions with Experian Data Quality, and quickly discovered a solution to the bad email problem: a batch cleansing of suspected invalid emails.
 Experian Data Quality offers an email batch cleansing service, which checks email addresses for several different types of errors.
 At any point in the process, if an email fails a certain check, it will be deemed “invalid.”

 First, the email syntax is examined.
 Next, the email address is tested to ensure that the user name format is compliant with the particular email domain.
 Then the email address is compared to an internal database of known bad email addresses.
 Finally, a request is sent to the email service provider to determine whether the user actually exists (only certain domains allow this last check).

-After a quick data test on a sample of bad email addresses, Cabela’s purchased a batch cleansing of the email database.
+After a quick data test on a sample of bad email addresses, Cabela’s purchased a cleansing of the email database.
 According to Dean Wynkoop, manager of data management for the retailer, the project was fairly low-effort from Cabela’s perspective.
 “The cleansing process was easy for us – we just sent the file off to Experian Data Quality.
 Our biggest effort was working with our IT group to create a new process to ‘unflag’ certain bounced emails.”

 Cabela’s soon received the processed file back from Experian Data Quality.
 A significant portion of the email addresses were designated as valid, so Wynkoop’s team updated their marketing database with the new data.